Esri/ArcGIS-for-AutoCAD-API-Samples/readme.md

 ![samples_header](./Resources/Images/samples_header.png)

-Here are a set of simple samples that show you how to accomplish different mapping and GIS tasks with the ArcGIS for AutoCAD API.
-This projects goal is to inspire you to develop your own custom AutoLISP code, enhancing your projects and workflows.
+Welcome to our collection of samples that demonstrate the capabilities of the ArcGIS for AutoCAD API.
+This projects goal is to inspire you to develop your own ArcGIS for AutoCAD customizations, enhancing your projects and workflows.

 Below you will find a series of samples to inspire your own development.
 Each sample demonstrates how to use the ArcGIS for AutoCAD API functions to automate common workflows using real world examples.